reliverse/rse/README.md

 ## What it can do

 - 🦾 It's a superapp for devs.
 One CLI.
 Tons of stuff.
-Spin up, refactor, deploy — it's all in there.
+Spin up, refactor, deploy, AI — it's all in there.
 - 🚀 Start fresh or load up an existing template in seconds.
-- 🔧 Refactor safely, drop in popular libraries, and keep your codebase happy.
+- 🔧 Refactor safely, drop in popular libs, and keep your codebase happy.
 - ⚙️ Automate boring setup stuff like ESLint, env files, etc — let the CLI handle it.
 - 🏗️ Works great with Next.js and plays nice with other frameworks too.
 - 🌐 Push to GitHub, deploy to Vercel — all in one go.
 - ⏬ Reliverse auto-clones repos/templates and configures them smartly.
-- 🔌 Wanna get nerdy?
-Use the `🔬 Create/edit project manually` option for more control and power tools.
+- 🔌 Use the `🔬 Create/edit project manually` (or `reliverse init`) to integrate things into your codebase.
-- 🤖 Chat with Reliverse AI or let agentic tools like Relinter improve your code.
+- 🤖 Chat with Reliverse AI or let agentic tools like Relinter suggest improvements to your code.

 ## Getting Started